 What is the difference between a clinical psychologist and a psychiatrist?

 A psychiatrist is a medically trained doctor, who has gone on to do further training in the assessment and treatment of mental health problems.
 Psychiatrists can prescribe medication and provide diagnoses.
-Some psychiatrists will have done further qualification in non medical therapeutic techniques, such as cognitive behaviour therapy.
+Some psychiatrists will have done further qualification in non-medical therapeutic techniques, such as cognitive behaviour therapy.

-Clinical Psychologists have an undergraduate degree in psychology, followed by a post graduate doctoral level degree in Clinical Psychology.
+Clinical Psychologists have an undergraduate degree in psychology, followed by a postgraduate doctoral-level degree in Clinical Psychology.
 This provides clinical psychologists with training in a broad range of therapeutic techniques, and experience in applying these across all ages ranges and in a variety of settings.
 Some clinical psychologists will have done further training in order to provide diagnoses in specific areas, such as Autistic Spectrum Conditions, but cannot prescribe medication.

 What therapies do you offer?

 We work with children and their families in a variety of ways.
 We work with children individually, with parents and other family members individually or with families together.
-With younger children we would typically work mainly through parents and with older children or young people we would be more likely to work mainly with the young person themselves.
+With younger children, we would typically work mainly through parents and with older children or young people we would be more likely to work mainly with the young person themselves.

-Do you do assessments for Dyslexia?
+Do you do assessments for Autism or ADHD?

 How much will it cost?

 The information we hold about children, young people, families and school is confidential and will not be discussed with anyone else, except in the circumstances detailed below.
 In circumstances where it may be considered desirable (but not necessary) to share information about your child and family, this would only happen with your explicit consent.
-We conform to the requirements of the Data Protection Act and are registered with the Information Commission.
+We conform to the requirements of the Data Protection Act and are registered with the Information Commissioner’s Office.

-Examples of this include any type of ongoing abuse, or where the abuser may have ongoing access to children, as well as issues such as a child being bullied at school, where the school is unaware.
-This may mean sharing our concerns with local safeguarding services.
+Examples of this include any type of ongoing abuse, or where the abuser may have ongoing access to children, as well as issues such as a child being bullied at school, where the school or parent is unaware.
+This is likely to mean sharing our concerns with relevant services, including local safeguarding services.
 If we have met the child via another organisation with whom we are working, for example, a school, then we will also act according to the safeguarding policy of that organisation.